 Responding to the rate of change in the world today can only occur with greater leadership adaptability.
 Leaders must learn to tap into their people and delegate.
 Better still, they must empower where the authority can be used more effectively.
 Leadership adaptability means reducing the barriers between departments and sections.
 Also, it means reducing the ‘them’ and ‘us’ mindset that separates leaders from doers.

 A Better Approach to Leadership Adaptability

 To instill leadership adaptability in your team takes time.
 However, it can be done.
 Creating a culture of leadership adaptability is the first step.
 Conventionally, this means training.
-But, it also means changing the team culture so that shame and blame is reduced and staff can take responsible for adapting faster.
+But, it also means changing the team culture so that shame and blame are reduced and staff can take responsibility for adapting faster.

 There are a great many steps that can be taken easily to improve leadership adaptability.
 The first step is to realize that your business may only survive if it takes the second set: action to prioritize it as a problem to solve.

 The author, Michael Paul Stephens, is the founder of Provolution Consultancy, a Thailand-based corporate training business that helps companies build a better culture through The Human Spirit Model®.
 This model is the ultimate team-building program and has enabled dozens of businesses across Asia to develop a culture of trust and respect that balances human needs and business needs equally.